arthurdouillard/hugo-website/content/post/visual_transformers/index.md

-Previous works (ReZero [Bachlenchner et al.](https://arxiv.org/abs/2003.04887), SkipInit [De et al.](https://arxiv.org/abs/2002.10444), and FixUp [Zhang et al.](https://arxiv.org/abs/1901.09321)) wondered if we could train a ResNet without batch normalization.
+Previous works (ReZero [Bachlenchner et al.](https://arxiv.org/abs/2003.04887), SkipInit [De et al.](https://arxiv.org/abs/2002.10444), and FixUp [Zhang et al.](https://arxiv.org/abs/1901.09321)) wondered if we could train a very deep ResNet without batch normalization.
 They all found, with minor variations, that it was possible if main branch of a ResNet block was weighted by a learned scalar $\in \mathbb{R}$.
 LayerScale proposes more or less the same, but with one scale per dimension $\in \mathbb{R}^D$, initialized to a small $\epsilon$ value:

 ![layer scale](layer_scale.png)

 The second contribution of CaiT, is very similar to a contribution of ConViT (authors are partially the same): CaiT also introduces the class token after several blocks.
 The last few blocks with class tokens implement a **Class Attention**.

-Contrary to **Self-Attention**, this Class Attention *freeze* the patch tokens:
+Contrary to **Self-Attention**, this Class Attention *freezes* the patch tokens:

 ![cait architecture](cait.png)